Smoked Salmon Frittata

-- 8 ounces smoked salmon torn into small pieces
+- 8 oz smoked salmon, torn into small pieces

-Once your skillet has cooled, clean it (or use a paper towel to quickly wipe it clean).
-Over low heat, add two tablespoons of oil to the skillet and ensure that the bottom is fully coated.
+- Once your skillet has cooled, clean it (or use a paper towel to quickly wipe it clean).
+Over low heat, add two tablespoons of olive oil to the skillet and ensure that the bottom is full coated.

 - Pour the frittata egg mixture into the skillet and cook for 8-10 minutes, or until the sides are just starting to set.